If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Regardless of the parameters of the fight and the setup, it is probably quite reasonable to suggest Joshua will seriously hurt Paul should it be close to being a ‘proper’ fight and so AJ is the clear and obvious favourite.

-The fight and full card will be shown globally on Netflix (all payment plans), ensuring another huge audience for Paul and further exposure, as well as yet another enormous pay day, for Joshua, and, perhaps most importantly in this instance, his promoter Eddie Hearn.
+The fight and full card will be shown globally on Netflix (all payment plans), ensuring another huge audience for Paul and further exposure, as well as yet another enormous pay day for Joshua and - perhaps most importantly in this instance - his promoter Eddie Hearn.